Alpine skiing-Johnson wins downhill after big crash for teammate Vonn

 The 2010 downhill champion could be heard screaming on television coverage.

+Goggia, 15th starter, heard Vonn's scream and had to wait at the top of the mountain for her rival to be tended to before the race could re-start.

-Jacqueline Wiles was fourth equal for the United States with Austria's Cornelia Huetter, who said she made a big mistake before the final part of the run.
+Jacqueline Wiles was fourth equal for the United States together with Austria's Cornelia Huetter who said she made a big mistake before the final part of the run.

 Italy's Federica Brignone, the 2022 giant slalom silver medallist making an Olympic comeback after suffering multiple leg fractures and a torn anterior cruciate ligament last April, was 10th.